 Comfort & Security

 With 36 regional offices around the world, you can rest assured that your safety and security is our first priority.
 Our regional associates have helped plan every detail of your itinerary—so they know your adventure inside and out.
 Plus, they will be ready to help you and your group at a moment’s notice.

 Travel Amongst Friends

 Our small groups—10 to 16 travelers on O.A.T. adventures and no more than 25 on our Small Ship Adventures—are the ideal size for fostering camaraderie with your fellow travelers.
-Two out of five O.A.T. travelers explore independently—and 85% of our solo travelers are women—so you are sure to forge special bonds as you experience unforgettable moments together.
+One out of four O.A.T. travelers explore independently—and 85% of our solo travelers are women—so you are sure to forge special bonds as you experience unforgettable moments together.

 “This was my third trip with O.A.T.—always as a solo traveler.
 The small group ensures you don't get lost in the crowd and I've met many wonderful people.”

 “I booked this trip with my roommate from the first trip that O.A.T. had matched me with.
 We got along so well we decided to travel together some more!”

 4-time solo traveler